 Typographic note: Please do not put two spaces after a full stop.
-This messes with our layout software!
+This is an old fashioned practice and messes with our layout software!

-We will separate the submission from the email and it will be read anonymously by our editorial team – so please make sure that your name is not featured anywhere in the attachment, but make sure that the title of your submission matches the title of your email.
+We will separate the submission from the email and it will be read anonymously by our editorial team – so make sure that your name is not featured anywhere in the attachment and make sure that the title of your submission matches the title of your email.

-Please don’t quote from poems or songs in your writing (unless they are in the public domain and so old that nobody will care).
+Please don’t quote from poems or songs in your writing (unless they are in the public domain and so old that nobody will care, you can usually find that out by doing a websearch or going on Wikipedia).
 Even if it’s only a line in quote marks, we would still have to seek permission from the original publisher, or owner of the song, and that is prohibitively expensive and time consuming, and something that as a small publisher, we cannot justify doing.

 TERMS & CONDITIONS OF PUBLICATION

 All rights revert to the authors upon publication.
 We ask that your work does not appear in another publication (print or online) for a period of 1 month from the date of publication in Confluence.
 We also ask that Confluence is acknowledged with any subsequent publication of your work by another website or press.

 If your work is selected for the magazine we will send you a complimentary print version.
 Due to our current funding, we can offer UK contributors payment of £15 for the inclusion of your work in the magazine (or 2 extra print copies).
 Due to high international money conversion rates and postage costs, if you are based outside of the UK we will send you a complimentary copy of the magazine, but are unable to offer payment at this time.